Running Record Observations in Early Childhood Education

 Leave room for notes

 After you finish your designated time for observation, add notes.
-While the running record should be objective, your notes can be subjective.
+While the running record should remain objective, your notes can be subjective.
 At this point in the process, you can use your experience and expertise to make your observations on what you witnessed.
 Try not to delay this process.
-Although you have a detailed log of events, it’s best to complete this step when the events are fresh in your mind.
+Although you have a detailed log of events, it is best to complete this step when the events are fresh in your mind.

 Provide feedback

 After completing your running record, provide feedback to your learners.
-This gives you the opportunity to praise them for successful actions or positive behaviors and allows you to reinforce some strategies in areas where they struggle.
+This gives you the opportunity to praise them for successful actions or positive behaviors, and it allows you to reinforce some strategies in areas where they struggle.

 Examples of running record observations